StormDragon77/Stormilla/README.md

 ------------------------------
 SUGGESTIONS:
 - Your suggestion will be marked invalid/declined if it strays too far from vanilla, is not an inconsistency or is impossible to add.
+- Some will be declined just because it doesn't fit my vision for the pack.
 - Here's my design principles for this pack to show everything I plan on adding to this:
 	- Fix Inconsistencies, fix every texture and model bug a resource pack can fix
 	- Art Style Consistency, Minecraft's current default pack isn't entirely consistent.
 Some models and textures look old whether they be over-detailed, under-detailed, have a messy color palette or are just a different art style.
 Some of these are on purpose such as diamond ore and the creeper due to their iconic look but I will still be updating those too anyway.